effervescentia/knot/packages/plugins/bundler/webpack/README.md

 ```

 You will now be able to import a `.kn` file from any normal javascript file.
-When running webpack, these files will be automatically converted into native javascript modules
+When running webpack, these files will be automatically converted into native javascript modules.

 There is also [a more robust example](https://github.com/effervescentia/knot/tree/master/examples/webpack-react).